Airway

 If infant now has a pulse:

-Back in the 1990's when I created this page my idea was to offer a simple and easy to understand adaptation of infant CPR for those with no CPR training.
+Years ago when I created this page my idea was to offer a simple and easy to understand adaptation of infant CPR for those with little or no CPR training.
 Hopefully some have found it helpful.
-This adaptation of infant lifesaving techniques is not meant to take the place of proper CPR training and certification.
+This adaptation is not meant to take the place of proper CPR training and certification.